 This world language course enables students to participate in conversations with ease and confidence even in unexpected situations.
 Students will be able to read, speak, understand, and write in various time frames in the target language.
 Students will experience a higher level of fluency and accuracy in the target language.
 During this course, students will analyze, evaluate, and synthesize cultural practices, products, and perspectives from the target culture, as well as interact at a culturally competent level in cultural situations.
 Students will research cultural traditions and authentic works to analyze and compare features of the target language and cultural perspectives in their various genres and regions of the world to make comparisons and connections with their personal understandings.
-This course may be offered for dual enrollment.
 Students are expected to take the AP Test.